arnieSkyNet/Check-Internet-sites-up/README.md

 **Check Internet Up** (`chkinetup`) is a lightweight Linux internet connectivity monitor, ideal for Raspberry Pi, home automation, and remote-access systems.
 It regularly checks connectivity and logs outages, helping diagnose Wi-Fi drops, router failures, or ISP issues.

 ---
 ## ✨ Features
-- Runs on Raspberry Pi and standard Linux systems aswell as MS Windows
+- Runs on Raspberry Pi, Linux, and Windows
 - Detects Internet connectivity loss quickly
 - Logs failures and restorations with timestamps
 - Lightweight — suitable for background service use
-- No dependencies beyond standard Linux tools
+- No dependencies beyond standard tools
 ---

 ## 🔍 How Connectivity Is Checked (No Ping Required)

 `chkinetup` does **not** use ICMP ping.